 The Liquid Wrench Penetrating Oil can dissolve rust and slash through grease.
 It can loosen up nuts, bolts, and locks that got stuck, all in a very accurate and fast manner.
 It also has a new and improved spray pattern that's powerful enough to precisely get into those nooks and crannies of hinges, clamps, latches, pipe fittings as well as other frozen mechanisms.So the next time you need the perfect solution to stuck, frozen, or rusty problems, know that a can of Liquid Wrench Penetrating Oil ought to do the job.

 What is Penetrating Oil?

-You might have an idea on what oil looks like and what it does, whether it is used as fuel for transportation, or heat for cooking, or for creating specific products like plastics and other materials.
+You might have an idea of what oil looks like and what it does, whether it is used as fuel for transportation, or heat for cooking, or for creating specific products like plastics and other materials.
 Oil can be used as a lubricant to minimize friction.
-But not all oils can be used as a lubricant to loosen stuck rusted nuts and bolts; it’ll probably do more harm than good.
+But not all oils can be used as a lubricant to loosen stuck rusted nuts and bolts; it'll probably do more harm than good.

 That's where the penetrating oil for rusted bolts come into play.
 Penetrating oils have a low viscosity that enables them to seep between cracks and narrow spaces, leaving an oil film inside spaces.
 With reducing agents and anti-oxidants, the oil film left displaces other stored materials, cleaning the insides to help minimize friction and to be loosened freely without needing excessive force.